ellipt01/joint/README.md

     5. mu:			1.0
     6. nu, beta0, rho0:	1.0, 0., 0.

+Lines beginning with # are considered as comments.
 In the case of the above example, the subsurface space $x\in$ [-2., 2. (km)], $y\in$ [-2., 2. (km)], and $z\in$ [-2., 0. (km)] is divided into nx=50, ny=50, and nz=25 grid cells, and the magnetization $\beta_j$ and density $\rho_j$ ($j=1,2,\cdots,$ nx $\times$ ny $\times$ nz) are assigned to each grid cell. nu ($\nu$) is a penalty parameter for the lower-bound constraint, and if zero or a negative value is specidied to nu, the lower-bound constraint is not applied.